Becoming a Councillor

 As a Parish Councillor, you could help to look after, and improve, many of the facilities in our parish.
 See Role of a Parish Council (to the left)

-There are four vacancies on the Parish Council at present.
+There are three vacancies on the Parish Council at present.
 The next full elections for the Parish Council, when all fifteen seats again come up for election, will be in May 2021.